- Web Server

-This tutorial shows how you can install an Apache 2.4 webserver on a Fedora 18 server with PHP5 (through PHP-FPM) and MySQL support.
+This tutorial shows how you can install an Apache2 webserver on an OpenSUSE 12.3 server with PHP5 (through PHP-FPM) and MySQL support.
 PHP-FPM (FastCGI Process Manager) is an alternative PHP FastCGI implementation with some additional features useful for sites of any size, especially busier sites.
-On Apache 2.4, we need Apache's mod_proxy_fcgi module to make it work.

-Installing Apache2 With PHP5 And MySQL Support On Fedora 18 (LAMP)
+Installing Apache2 With PHP5 And MySQL Support On OpenSUSE 12.3 (LAMP)

 LAMP is short for Linux, Apache, MySQL, PHP.
-This tutorial shows how you can install an Apache2 webserver on a Fedora 18 server with PHP5 support (mod_php) and MySQL support.
+This tutorial shows how you can install an Apache2 webserver on an OpenSUSE 12.3 server with PHP5 support (mod_php) and MySQL support.

 Install Piwigo Gallery On Nginx With Debian Wheezy

 This tutorial shows how you can install and run a piwigo gallery site with nginx, configured for vhosts, on a Debian Wheezy system.
 Piwigo is a gallery-website with many plugins.
 In this sample we configure the vhost "gallery.domain.tld".

 Virtualization With KVM On A CentOS 6.4 Server